Addthis Share Tools

 In addition to the many gardens and interior plant displays that it designs and maintains, Smithsonian Gardens supplies and cares for the nectar- and pollen-producing plants used in the ongoing Butterflies + Plants: Partners in Evolution exhibit at the National Museum of Natural History.
 These plants, grown in a pesticide-free environment, provide a constant source of nutrients for the live butterflies in the exhibit.

 Each year, Smithsonian Gardens collaborates with the United States Botanic Garden to present a themed orchid exhibit that attracts hundreds of thousands of visitors.
 The two institutions share plants and resources, making it possible to produce an exhibition that lasts for three months.
-Each exhibit showcases thousands of spectacular orchid specimens and educates visitors on subjects as varied as biodiversity to how orchids are used in food and medicine.
+Each exhibit showcases hundreds of spectacular orchid specimens and educates visitors on subjects as varied as biodiversity to how orchids are used in food and medicine.

 Another major exhibit that Smithsonian Gardens creates every year features festive holiday displays that adorn the inside and outside of the Smithsonian museums during the winter season.